ylin36/DesignPatterns/DesignPatterns/Patterns/Structural/Proxy/readme.md

 Unlike decorator pattern which can override, or augment the real work.
 Each proxy method should, in the end, refer to a service object unless the proxy is a subclass of a service.

+To achieve this
+The Proxy pattern suggests that you create a new proxy class with the same interface as an original service object.
+Then you update your app so that it passes the proxy object to all of the original object’s clients.
+Upon receiving a request from a client, the proxy creates a real service object and delegates all the work to it.

 The most common applications of the Proxy pattern are
 * lazy loading,
 * caching,